avantika0001/codewithavantika/README.md

 - 😄 Pronouns: She/Her

-- ⚡ Fun fact I 💖 reading , drinking coffee, watching K-dramas and playing my guitar.
-When I'm not doing any of that, I'm probably playing with my dog, Sheru!
+- ⚡ Fun fact I 💖 reading , drinking coffee, watching K-dramas and <br> playing my guitar.
+When I'm not doing any of that, I'm probably <br>playing  with my dog, **Sheru**!

 </p>